 \section{Conclusion}

-In the present work, the branching ratio of the decay $\tau\rightarrow f_1 \pi \nu_\tau$ with intermediate $a_1$(1260) and $a_1$(1640) mesons is calculated.
-We applied both the standard NJL model with only ground-state intermediate mesons, and the extended NJL model, which allows one to take into account also radially excited mesons.
-Our calculations in both models give results, which are in satisfactory agreement with the recent experimental values.

-We have shown the importance of taking into account $\pi-a_1$ transitions in the intermediate axial-vector meson states.
-Indeed, their contribution significantly increases the final results and leads to better agreement with the experimental values (see Table~\ref{t}).

-This process was recently described theoretically in~\cite{Li:1996md,tauap}.
-In the first paper, there is the same approach as in the standard NJL model.
-The branching ratio obtained there is $2.91\cdot 10^{-4}$.
-In the second paper, another phenomenological model based on the vector dominance is used.
-The result obtained equals to $1.30\cdot 10^{-4}$.
-Both previous predictions include only $a_1$(1260) without $\pi-a_1$ transitions as an intermediate meson.
+We would like to mention that this process has also been considered in~\cite{Li:1996md,tauap}.
+In the first paper, a similar approach based on the chiral symmetry was used.
+The branching ratio obtained there is $2.91\cdot10^{−4}$.
+In the second paper, the phenomenological model based on the vector dominance is used.
+The result obtained there was $1.30\cdot10^{−4}$.
+However, in both the cases only the $a_1(1260)$ contribution without $\pi-a_1$ transitions was considered.